-Whenever I think of the Steelband Panorama competition of 1966 I think of the preliminaries, rain , sweet pan, Guinness Cavaliers – and Desperadoes!
+Whenever I think of the Steelband Panorama competition of 1966, hear Lord Kitchener’s “My Brother, your Sister“ or Sparrow’s “Obeah Wedding“, I also remember the preliminaries, rain , sweet pan, Guinness Cavaliers – and Desperadoes!

 It was a rainy day , and people were sliding and playing in the mud , a little preview of young Americans antics three years later at Woodstock.

 Guinness Cavaliers had created a sensation by winning the 1965 competition, and in 1966 the band came bigger and more powerful than the previous year, so a sizable crowd had gathered, impatiently waiting as the band prepared to head down the “drag” and across the stage.

 Finally , Bobby Mohammed , the band’s captain and arranger , struck his bell , and the band started.